vramework/vramework-website/docs/overview/2-services.md

 }
 ```

-The transition or mixture of one library to another could rather occur within the service itself, and removes the extra cognitive requirement on knowing what is used where.
-The service initializer can then decide how to proceed.
+The transition between different libraries can occur within the service itself, reducing the cognitive load of managing different providers.
+The service initializer can handle the specifics of how to proceed.

-By using interfaces for your services, you can switch out your actual provider within the `services.ts` file.
+Using interfaces for services allows for switching out providers within the `services.ts` file.

-Here's a comparison between dependency lookup and dependency injection by chatgbt.
-You can see how we don't really fall into one or the other, since the service object is injected into each function, and only session services are created on demand.
+Here is a comparison between dependency lookup and dependency injection:

 | **Aspect**               | **Dependency Lookup**                                             | **Dependency Injection**                                         |
 |--------------------------|------------------------------------------------------------------|------------------------------------------------------------------|